 • Two Front Spot Lights (Optional Extra - Permanently Switched On)

-NOTE: With harsh braking, both rear indicators commence high blinking - similar to when the indicator hazard warning switch is pressed.
-They return to their 'low light' setting when the harsh braking stops.
+NOTE: With harsh braking, both rear indicators commence blinking - similar to when the indicator hazard warning switch is pressed.
+They return to their 'off' setting when the harsh braking stops.

 Controls